 The Mgeni and Mvoti rivers had flood duration periods of up to 24 hours and this caused dramatic erosion.
 In the Mgeni the island near the mouth was totally removed and scour of generally about 2m took place.
-In the Mvoti the river channel, normally 35m, widened to about 900m and deposited large quantities of sediment over this flood plain.
+In the Mvoti the river channel, normally 35m, widened to about 900m.
+Large quantities of sediment were deposited over the flood plain.
 Many bridges were washed away.
 The greatest disruption to humans was caused by the destruction of the Mdloti and Tugela river bridges on the N2 highway (report: Badenhorst et al. 1989).

 A letter to Aitch from Lyn from their game farm at Hella Hella in the Umkomaas river valley:

 Top picture is actually of the Umgeni river.
-We went to help ferry people across to their homes or back from their homes so they could go to town.
+We went with the 4X4 people to help ferry stranded people across to their homes or back from their homes so they could go to town.
 Corran Addison in pic.
 On my one trip I had a person plus a bag of mealie meal on the deck of my kayak.